p-DG cyclotomic nilHecke algebras: Elements of hopfological algebra

 It is an easy exercise to check that null-homotopic morphisms form an ideal in $(A, \dif)\dmod$.
 The resulting quotient category, denoted $\mathcal{H}(A)$, is called the \emph{homotopy category} of left $p$-DG modules over $A$, and it is a triangulated category.

 The simplest $p$-DG algebra is the ground field $\Bbbk$ equipped with the trivial differential, whose homotopy category is denoted $\mc{H}(\Bbbk)$\footnote{This is usually known as the graded stable category of $\Bbbk[\dif]/(\dif^p)$. }.
+Modules over $(\Bbbk,\dif)$ are usually referred to as \emph{$p$-complexes}.
 In general, given any $p$-DG algebra $A$, one has a forgetful functor

 by remembering only the underlying $p$-complex structure up to homotopy of any $p$-DG module over $A$.
 A morphism between two $p$-DG modules $f:M\lra N$ (or its image in the homotopy category) is called a \emph{quasi-isomorphism} if $\mathrm{For}(f)$ is an isomorphism in $\mc{H}(\Bbbk)$.
 Denoting the class of quasi-isomorphisms in $\mathcal{H}$ by $\mathcal{Q}$, we define the $p$-DG derived category of $A$ to be